jome1/lecture_spring_2020/README.md

-# lecture_spring_2020
+# Lecture for teaching

-Illustrative repo for teaching at TU Wien
+Illustrative repo for teaching at TU Wien (summer 2020)